Key Takeaways

 The IRS recognizes the following groups as EDBs:

-- Spouses: A surviving spouse can not only stretch the distributions based on their life expectancy but also has the option to roll over the IRA into their name, further deferring taxes.
+- Spouses: A surviving spouse can take distributions based on their life expectancy.
+They may also roll the IRA into their own name, which can delay taxes.

-- Minor Children of the Account Owner: This only applies to the children of the original retirement account owner until they reach the age of majority (21).
-Once they reach this age, the account must be fully distributed within ten years.
+- Minor Children of the Account Owner: This applies only to the account owner’s children until they reach age 21.
+After that, the account must be fully distributed within ten years.

-- Disabled Individuals: To qualify, the beneficiary must meet specific IRS definitions of disability, ensuring that the condition significantly limits their ability to sustain gainful employment.
+- Disabled Individuals: The beneficiary must meet IRS guidelines showing the condition limits their ability to work.

-- Individuals Not More than 10 Years Younger than the Account Owner: This generally covers siblings or close friends who are relatively close in age to the decedent.
+- Individuals Not More Than 10 Years Younger Than the Account Owner: This often includes siblings or close friends who are close in age to the account owner.

-To qualify for the EDB stretch provisions, a trust must be a "see-through" trust.
-This means it must be irrevocable or become irrevocable when the IRA owner dies, have identifiable beneficiaries, and provide any trust documents to the IRA custodian by October 31 following the owner's death.
-Designing such a trust and selecting EDB beneficiaries can provide long-term benefits and maximize tax deferral.
+To qualify for EDB rules, a trust must be a see-through trust.
+It must be irrevocable or become irrevocable when the IRA owner dies, have identifiable beneficiaries, and provide required documents to the IRA custodian by October 31 following the year of death.
+Setting up this type of trust and naming EDBs can allow for longer distribution periods and continued tax deferral.

 SECURE Act’s Impact on See-Through Trusts

-The Setting Every Community Up for Retirement Enhancement (SECURE) Act, enacted in December 2019, brought significant changes to retirement and estate planning, particularly affecting see-through trusts.
-See-through trusts are commonly used in estate planning to manage and distribute individual retirement account (IRA) assets to beneficiaries after the account owner's death.2
+The Setting Every Community Up for Retirement Enhancement (SECURE) Act, passed in December 2019, changed how inherited retirement accounts are handled.
+These updates affect see-through trusts used to manage IRA assets after the account owner’s death.2

-The SECURE Act introduced a critical change affecting this planning strategy.
-Under the new rules, most non-spouse beneficiaries must withdraw the entire balance of an inherited IRA within ten years of the account owner's death.
-This applies regardless of whether the beneficiary is a person or a see-through trust.
+The SECURE Act changed this rule.
+Most non-spouse beneficiaries must now withdraw the full balance of an inherited IRA within ten years of the account owner’s death.
+This rule applies whether the beneficiary is an individual or a see-through trust.

 What Are the Forms of See-Through Trusts?

-See-through trusts can be helpful for estate planning, especially if you have retirement accounts.
-These trusts allow assets to be distributed over beneficiaries' life expectancy, potentially stretching out tax-deferral benefits.
-There are two primary forms of see-through trusts that you might consider:
+See-through trusts can help with estate planning, especially if you have retirement accounts.
+These trusts allow assets to be distributed over a beneficiary’s life expectancy, which may extend tax-deferred growth.
+There are two main forms of see-through trusts to consider:

 1. Conduit Trusts